 The Fund's financial data is collected on the Borough Council's Agresso system.
-This system is maintained in-house by the Council's IT team and includes comprehensive contingency and business continuity provisions.
+This system is maintained in-house by the Council's IT team.
+The Council also provides comprehensive contingency and business continuity provisions.

 The payment of pensions is managed in-house by the Pension Fund, using altair pensions payroll software.